Skip to main content

 Where AI was not involved

-Everything that you can read on this website has been manually written by me.
+Everything that you can read on this website has been manually written, by me, except for spell checking, which is done by google docs.

-Every piece of code except web-related code (see next section) has been manually written by me.
+Every piece of code except web-related code (see next section) has been manually written, by me.

 In particular, no C, C++, make, bash code contains any char generated by an AI.